Colors and Shapes - Lines, Angles, and Curves

 a straight line that is terminated by a secondary line at each end, resembling the letter H

-(mathematics) any of the pair of geometric figures such as lines or planes which do not meet or intersect
+a pair of geometric figures, such as lines or planes, that do not meet or intersect, no matter how far they are extended

-a line, segment, or structure that meets another at a right angle, creating a 90-degree intersection
+a line or structure that meets another at a right angle, creating a 90-degree intersection

 a straight line that touches a curve or surface at exactly one point, known as the point of tangency